-This easy berry smoothie with granola is a great breakfast for busy mornings.
+This easy berry granola smoothie is a great breakfast for busy mornings.
 It's delicious, easy, and made with ingredients like yogurt, frozen berries, banana, and spinach that you may already have in your kitchen.

 [This recipe was originally posted in August 2018.
 It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]